Custoza celebrates its 50th Anniversary, Part 1.

 This DOC overlaps and shares some boundaries with the Bardolino (red) and Chiaretto di Bardolino (rosé) DOC.
 It dates from 1971, renaming it Custoza rather than Bianco di Custoza in 2005.
-The production rules have also been modified, most recently in 2019, to drive ever-higher quality.
+The production rules have also been modified to drive ever-higher quality, most recently in 2019.

 However, the main thing about the Custoza white wines is that they are always a blend of several white grape varieties, as shown below.

 The prevalent wine style is a wine that is dry, light, mineral-fresh, elegant and with moderate alcohol.
-Such qualities make them versatile food partners, and the wines can often develop and age well.
-However, while they may share some stylistic similarities with the more famous Soave, they have a distinctive terroir and personality of their own.
+Such qualities make them versatile food partners; the wines can often develop and age well.
+However, while they may share some stylistic similarities with the more famous Soave, they have a distinctive terroir and personality.

 About Custoza DOC

 This year, Custoza celebrates its 50th Anniversary as a DOC, a golden milestone.

 Part 1 of this article covers the DOC and the factors influencing taste and quality.